 The First Ladies' Championships Introduced in 1884 (Source: Wimbledon.com)

-The ability of both sexes to play tennis with skill and enjoyment inevitably led to the inclusion of women at Wimbledon.
+The rapid growth in popularity of Lawn Tennis across Europe was partly down to accessibility.
+Men and Women could play a game with equal skill and enjoyment, so the inclusion of women at Wimbledon became inevitable.
 The All-England Club had politely declined several requests to include a women's singles event before finally giving in in 1884.
 However, the women's championships weren’t allowed to start until the men's singles had concluded.

 The participation fee for women was 10 shillings and sixpence, exactly half of what the men were charged.
-The first prize, a silver flower basket valued at 20 guineas, drew 13 entrants, including sisters Maud and Lilian Watson, daughters of a Warwickshire vicar.
+First prize was a silver flower basket valued at 20 guineas and it drew 13 entrants, including sisters Maud and Lilian Watson.
 It was these sisters who reached the final, with 19-year-old Maud Watson winning in three sets.
 Wimbledon's inaugural women's champion proved her victory was no fluke by winning again in 1885.

 Wimbledon Hosted Its First Olympic Games in 1908

 Wimbledon served as the tennis venue for the 1908 Summer Olympics, which were held in London.
-Unfortunately tennis was dropped from the games after 1924, with its only appearance coming as a demonstration sport at the1968 and 1984 games.
-In 1988, tennis returned to the Olympic programme as a complete sport in the Seoul Games.
+Unfortunately, tennis was dropped from the games after 1924 until it was finally reintroduced at the Seoul Games in 1988.

 Wimbledon Hosted a Future King